Robust Regulation of Firms' Access to Consumer Data

-After identifying all the worst-case optimal policies available to the regulator, in the same spirit as the one proposed by \cite{borgers2017no}, I ask the following question: from the set of databases that attain the maximum worst-case consumer surplus which ones are undominated?
-That is, for which databases there is no alternative database that never yields lower consumer surplus and sometimes higher consumer surplus.
+After identifying all the worst-case optimal policies available to the regulator, in the same spirit as the one proposed by \citet{borgers2017no}, I ask the following question: From the set of covariates that attain the maximum worst-case consumer surplus which ones are undominated?
+That is, for which covariates there is no alternative covariate that never yields lower consumer surplus and sometimes higher consumer surplus.